plotly/plotly.github.io/_posts/2015-05-20-how-to-label-points-with-text-in-a-scatter-plot.md

 actioncall: make a scatter plot
 ---

+#How To Label Points With Text in a Scatter Plot

 ###Step 1 : Set up the grid

 We’ve already entered the [loss data](https://plot.ly/~Dreamshot/3163) into Plotly.